tkgsn/covid-demo/README.md

-# VLDB 2020 DEMO

-this repository is based on https://github.com/paulvangentcom/python_corona_simulation/.
+# PANDA: Policy-aware Location Privacy for Epidemic Surveillance

+This work is published in [VLDB 2020](https://vldb2020.org/) DEMO track.
+Download our paper [here](http://www.vldb.org/pvldb/vol13/p3001-cao.pdf).

+Our system is based Policy Graph-based Location Privacy (PGLP).
+[Github](https://github.com/tkgsn/PGLP)

+The code is adapted from Python COVID-19 ('Corona Virus') Simulation.
+[Github](https://github.com/paulvangentcom/python_corona_simulation/)

 # How to run
 This is implemented with python 3.7.3